infinri/Infinri/README.md

-# Portfolio
+# Infinri

+**Website development, hosting, and maintenance platform for small businesses.**

 A modular PHP web application built with clean architecture principles.
 Designed for maintainability, security, and performance.
+Transparent pricing starting at $10 — from quick templates to monthly support plans.

 ## Architecture